 Pastor Clinton Carr

-Clinton Carr is the anointed Pastor of Zion Temple Church of Pratt City, a suburb of Birmingham, Alabama where he has served in various capacities in ministry for over 30 years.
+Clinton Carr, serves as the humble Pastor of Zion Temple COOLJC of Pratt City, a suburb of Birmingham, Alabama & Pastor of Heaven Bound COOLJC of Brent, AL, where he serves as a servant leader.
+Matt.
+20:28: “Even as the Son of man came not to be ministered unto, but to minister, and to give his life a ransom for many."
+He has served in various capacities in ministry for over 30 years.
 For the past 15 years he has been a preacher, teacher, and civic leader of the community.
-He is a native of Bessemer, Alabama and currently resides in Forestdale, Alabama with his wife of 29 years.
+He is a native of Bessemer, Alabama and currently resides in Birmingham, Alabama with his wife of 31 years.
 They have two sons together, Clinton III (Trey) and Alexander (Alex) Carr.

 Zion Temple (formerly known as Little Zion) has been home for Pastor Carr since October 1985.
 On October 21, 1985 he received the baptism of the Holy Spirit.
 On April 22, 1989, Brother Carr was ordained to the office of a Deacon under the tutelage of District Elder McWallace Williams, Sr. Deacon Carr served faithfully under his spiritual father.
 After the death of his beloved pastor in July 1990, Deacon Carr had a motto that he lived by, "as you served the father, also serve the son."